 Notice that my description of software craftsmanship focuses on the mastery of writing "good code" and not "good software."
-This subtle distinction is particularly profound.
+This subtle distinction is incredibly profound.
 It hints that better code does not necessarily translate to better software.

 It is true that whether building skyscrapers or developing software, meeting the end-users' needs is above all else and should always be in focus.
 However, much like focusing solely on the craftsmanship will not likely yield the desired result; maintaining only a vision of the solution will also fail.
-A skyscraper that is not built properly by skilled workers is just as useless as one without doors.
+A skyscraper that is not built correctly by skilled workers is as useless as one without doors.